colin-gourlay/sundown-sessions/src/content/releases/t/the-exploding-boy/exploding-boy/index.md

 ---
 ## About

-Exploding Boy is a release by The Exploding Boy released in 2007.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Better Than Fine.
+*Exploding Boy* earns its place in the Sundown Sessions catalogue through “Better Than Fine”, a selection that offers a direct route into The Exploding Boy's work.

+Heard in the context of the full release, “Better Than Fine” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Better Than Fine